 Students will write several non-dramatic scripts of radio and television program material.
-The weekly writing assignments include commercials, editorials, commentaries, documentaries, features, and public service announcements.
+The weekly writing assignments include commercials, editorials, commentaries, documentaries, promotions, and public service announcements.
 Students must creatively write their scripts in the proper television or radio format, and the scripts must read for a precise amount of time.
 Good writing skills are essential for success in the course.
 The course will consist of lectures, peer evaluation of written work, in-class writing exercises, and analysis of professional scripts that are on audio or video tape.
 Attendance at every class is mandatory and students must participate in class discussions.
+A final exam will be given, with material originating from the text or class lectures.
 This course may be taken to fulfill the ECB junior-senior writing requirement.
+WL:1 (Beaver)

 428. Writing Drama for Film and Television.
 Junior standing.
 (3).
 (Excl).

-This course is a workshop in writing dramatic narrative scripts for feature length films or made for T.V. movies.
-The objectives of this class are to teach skills for the development of dramatic concepts (structure, character, dialogue, etc.), to provide a better critical understanding of the devices used by screenwriters and filmmakers, to encourage an appreciation for the writer's role in filmaking (both possibilities and limitations), and finally to teach the standard format of the screenplay.
+This course is a workshop in writing dramatic narrative scripts for feature length films or made for TV movies.
+The objectives of this class are to teach skills for the development of dramatic concepts (structure, character, dialogue, etc.), to provide a better critical understanding of the devices used by screenwriters and filmmakers, to encourage an appreciation for the writer's role in filmmaking (both possibilities and limitations), and finally to teach the standard format of the screen play.
 This class requires the completion of a feature length screenplay, analysis of several scripts, group critiques of work, and various other writing assignments.
 Cost:1 WL:1 (Hurbis-Cherrier)

 University of Michigan | College of LS&A | Student Academic Affairs | LS&A Bulletin Index